kkruecke/cplus-documentation/notes/tree234.rst

 Deletion
 ^^^^^^^^

 To delete a key we "swap" the item to be deleted with its in-order successor.
-We then delelte the key from its new temporary "successor" position.
-The successor key of any internal node is found in the nodes\ |apos|\ s right subtree: it is the first key of the left most leaf node of its right subtree; for example, given this tree
+We then delete the key from its new temporary "successor" position.
+The successor key of any internal node is the first key of the left most leaf node of its first right subtree; for example, given this tree

 .. figure:: ../images/inorder-successor-1.jpg
    :alt: Tree with 4-node root